MBSR: Inclusion, Diversity and Equity through Mindfulness

 This course is being offered at the Central Massachusetts YWCA in downtown Worcester in partnership with the UMass Medical School Center for Mindfulness (CFM).
 The class will be taught by Bonita Jones, a respected MBSR teacher, who brings her considerable expertise in teaching MBSR in the community.

-A free orientation and information session will be offered April 10.
+A free orientation and information session will be offered TBA.
 Come see for yourself.
 Experience mindfulness and learn more.

 This MBSR course is for people who identify as persons of color and other diverse and underserved communities of Worcester.